-The University of Limerick recognises that Mobile Devices such as laptops, smartphones and tablet computers are important tools and supports their use to achieve business goals.
-University of Limerick owned Mobile Devices are issued to approved System Users and must be only be used for authorised purposes and in compliance with ITD Mobile Device Management Procedures.
-University of Limerick owned Mobile Devices (and any associated peripherals) remain the property of the University at all times and must be returned to the University at the conclusion of a System User's contractual relationship with the University.
-System Users with Personal Mobile Devices must comply with the University of Limerick Personal Device Policy.
+The University of Limerick recognises that Mobile Devices such as smartphones and tablet computers are important tools and supports their use to achieve business goals.
+University of Limerick owned Mobile Devices are issued to approved users and must be only be used for authorised purposes and in compliance with ITD Mobile Device Management Procedures.
+Users with Personal Mobile Devices must comply with the University of Limerick Personal Device Policy